knorm/knorm/docs/guides/validation.md

 ### Nested objects

 For nested objects, use the `object` field type.
-You can also define the nested object's schema with a nested `schema` validator.
+You can also define the nested object's shape with a nested `shape` validator.

 ```js {8,9,10,11,12}
 class SomeData extends Model {}